How to Write an Appeal Letter to an Insurance Company?

 Once you review the denial reason, you should consider the additional documents you must provide to demonstrate your disability.
 In a sense, the insurance company has given you a roadmap for strengthening your claim at the outset of the

 appeals process.
 You may need more objective test results that prove your disability, or there may have been some gaps in explaining your existing test results.
-Your lawyer will work to build an appeal file, which might include:

 - The original file that you submitted with your initial claim for benefits